dieguelin/Robotic-Arm-Image-Capture/README.md

 # main.py

 The main.py file uses threads to simultaneosly reposition the motor while taking image captures.
 Threads allow communication between them.
-Then motor movements are culminated, a signal is sent to the image thread to terminate image captures.
-The entire process is culminated once both threads finish running.
+This property is exploited to terminate camera operation once the robot is done with all movements.